Kitchen sets for older kids can be a challenge to find. Many kids kitchens are small or too toy like for an older child to enjoy.

 A cordless phone is also included and the buttons make sounds as well.

-There are 6 electronic features (aka, noise makers).
+There are a few electronic features (aka, noise makers).

 Step2 Modern Metro Play Kitchen